LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

    cldfbench new

-and answering the follow-up questions.
-More on this can be read in the `cldfbench tutorial <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>`_.
+More on this can be read in the
+`cldfbench tutorial <https://github.com/cldf/cldfbench/blob/master/doc/tutorial.md>`_.

 Step 2: Clone reference catalogues and loanpy